royclarkson/xcode-templates/README.md

 	./xctemplates.rb

 You can also specify an alternate header file to use by passing a command line argument.
 The argument must match the name of a text file within the same directory.
-Currently, only ASL and MIT text files are provided.
+Currently, only ASL, GPLv2 and MIT text files are provided.

 	./xctemplates.rb MIT